mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 ### Timezone consideration

-Client and database can have a different timezone.
+If Client and Server share the same timezone, default behavior (`timezone`='local') is the solution.

+Problem reside when client and server doesn't share timezone.

-The connector has different solutions when this is the case. the `timezone` option can have the following value:
+The `timezone` option can have the following value:
 * 'local' (default) : connector doesn't do any conversion.
-If the database has a different timezone, there will be an offset issue.
+If the database has a different timezone, there will be offset issues.
-* 'auto' : connector retrieve server timezone.
-Dates will be converted if server timezone differs from client
+* 'auto' : connector retrieve server timezone, and If client timezone differ from server, connector will set session timezone to client timezone
 * IANA timezone / offset, example 'America/New_York' or '+06:00'.
+Connector will set session timezone to indicated timezone, It is expected that this timezone correspond to client tz.

+Using 'auto' or setting specific timezone solve timezone correction.
+Please be carefull for fixed timezone: Etc/GMT+12 = GMT-12:00 = -12:00 = offset -12.
+Etc/GMT have opposite sign !!

+(Before 3.1, connector was converting date to server timezone, but these was not correcting all timezone issues)

 ##### IANA timezone / offset